 To make the Tamarind Margarita

 - Mix Tajin Seasoning with the Himalayan sea salt and place on a small flat plate.
 Prepare two coupe glasses by running the edge of half a lime against the edges.
-Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses.
+Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses.1 teaspoon Tajin Seasoning, 1 teaspoon Himalayan pink salt, Lime

-- Combine the tamarind juice, Blanco tequila, triple sec, maple syrup, and ice cubes in a cocktail shaker.
+- Combine the tamarind syrup, Blanco tequila, triple sec, maple syrup, and ice cubes in a cocktail shaker.4 oz Tamarind Syrup, 4 oz Blanco tequila, 2 oz triple sec, 2 teaspoons agave syrup, 4 large ice cubes

 - Shake and pour into the glasses with salted rims.
 Serve.